-The 3D printing industry’s popularity is partially driven on the technology’s versatility and adaptability.
-Its applications are nearly endless and new materials are in constant development.
+The 3D printing industry’s popularity is partially driven by the technology’s versatility and adaptability.
+Its applications are nearly endless, and new materials are in constant development.

 The more materials that can be used for 3D printing, the greater the technology’s practical applications.
 And in turn, this further encourages the development of new 3D printing methods.

 It looks like this once-niche sub-industry will only continue to grow, and investors have the opportunity to support potentially groundbreaking technology — an exciting prospect for any portfolio.